Functorial aggregation: Introduction

-\section{Plan of the paper}
+\subsection{Plan of the paper}

-We will move quickly, because there is a lot to cover.
-Two-thirds of the paper is contained in \cref{chap.catsharp}, where we discuss all the structures in $\ccatsharp$ that will be relevant to us.

-We begin by introducing the category $\poly$ of polynomial functors in one variable and the framed bicategory $\ccatsharp$ of comonoids in $\poly$; this is what we have been referring to as the \emph{polynomial ecosystem}. \footnote{Perhaps we should instead refer to the virtual equipment $\Cat{Mod}(\ccatsharp)$ of monoids and modules in $\ccatsharp$ as the polynomial ecosystem, but aside from the special case of monoids and modules in $\Cat{Span}\ss\ccatsharp$, we will not use the generality of $\Cat{Mod}(\ccatsharp)$ in the present paper.} By Ahman-Uustalu's result, the objects in $\ccatsharp$ can be identified with categories $\cat{C}, \cat{D}$, and by Garner's result, the horizontal maps in $\ccatsharp$ can be identified with parametric right adjoint functors $\cat{C}\set\to\cat{D}\set$ between their copresheaf categories.
+We begin in \cref{chap.singlevariable} by introducing the category $\poly$ of polynomial functors in one variable.
+In \cref{chap.catsharp} we generalize to multi-variable polynomials, which comprise a framed bicategory $\ccatsharp$; this is what we refer to as the \emph{polynomial ecosystem}.

+By Ahman-Uustalu's result, the objects in $\ccatsharp$ (categories) can be identified with comonoids in $\poly$, and by Garner's result, the horizontal maps in $\ccatsharp$ from $c$ to $d$ (parametric right adjoint functors between $c\set$ and $d\set$) can be identified with bicomodules in $\poly$.
+We first show this correspondence using an abstract argument in \cref{chap.abstract}, and then we unpack the details of the correspondence concretely in \cref{chap.concrete}.
+The reader could pick either one of these sections to read first, depending on taste.

-We then discuss two very important subcategories of $\ccatsharp$.
+We then in \cref{chap.structures} discuss two important subcategories of $\ccatsharp$.
 The first is the full sub framed bicategory spanned by the discrete categories.
-We show that this is equivalent to Gambino-Kock's framed bicategory $\ppolyfun_\smset$.
+We observe this is equivalent to Gambino-Kock's framed bicategory $\ppolyfun_\smset$ from \cite{kock2012polynomial} (the set-variable polynomials described above).
 Inside of this we find $\sspan\ss\ccatsharp$, the usual framed bicategory of spans in $\smset$.
-Since categories are monads in $\sspan$, we see the ordinary framed bicategory of categories, functors, and profunctors as living in the polynomial ecosystem.
-In this chapter we also discuss a local monoidal closed structure on $\ccatsharp$.
+Since categories are monoids in $\sspan$, we see the ordinary framed bicategory of categories, functors, and profunctors as living in the polynomial ecosystem.

+In \cref{chap.dirichlet}, we construct a local monoidal closed structure on $\ccatsharp$.
 We show how this structure lets us perform the operation of transposing a span as a composite of two other, more primitive operations.

-In \cref{chap.aggregation}, we put the pieces together to explain aggregation.
+In \cref{chap.aggregation}, we put the pieces together to explain how aggregation fits into $\ccatsharp$.
 The explanation will use everything discussed up to this point.